awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-long-code.md

 A long code \(also referred to as a long virtual number, or LVN\) is a standard phone number that contains up to 12 digits, depending on the country that it's based in\.
 Long codes are typically meant for low\-volume, person\-to\-person communication\.
 However, you can also use long codes for sending test messages, or for sending low volumes of messages to your customers\.

 **Note**
 In the United States and Canada, sending rates for long codes are restricted to 1 message per second\.
+This limit is set by the phone carriers, and isn't a limitation of Amazon Pinpoint\.
 This limit might be higher or lower in other countries and regions\.
 If you send a large volume of messages from a long code, wireless carriers might begin to block your messages\.
-If you [send SMS messages programmatically](https://docs.aws.amazon.com/pinpoint/latest/developerguide/send-messages-sms.html), your applications should limit the number of messages that they send per second\.
+If you [send SMS messages programmatically](https://docs.aws.amazon.com/pinpoint/latest/developerguide/send-messages-sms.html), your applications should limit the number of messages that they send each second\.

 After we receive your request, we send you information about the costs associated with obtaining a long code in your country or region\.
 We also provide an estimate of the amount of time that's required to provision a long code in your country or region\.